September 4, 2023

 STEP ONE: Whisk together the flour, ginger, cinnamon, cloves, salt, and baking soda in a medium bowl.
 Set aside.

-STEP TWO: Cream together the butter and sugar in a separate bowl with a hand mixer.
-Add the egg and vanilla extract and beat 2 to 3 minutes longer until very fluffy.
+STEP TWO: Cream the butter and sugar in a separate bowl with a hand mixer.
+Add the egg and vanilla extract and beat two to three minutes longer until very fluffy.

 STEP THREE: Add in the molasses and beat until combined.